‘Fear The Walking Dead’ Season 4: Already Comparisions Are Being Made From John To Rick And Laura To Lori

 Along with the fact John is trying to locate a woman he seems to have been in a relationship with whose name starts with “L,” there are other reminders that he is similar to Rick.

 John is first seen wearing a distinctive hat, giving him the appearance of a gunslinger when he and Morgan first see each other.
-When Morgan first came into contact with Rick, all that time ago, Rick was also known to wear a very distinctive hat.
+When Morgan first came into contact with Rick all that time ago, Rick was also known to wear a very distinctive hat.

 Along with his attire, John has a very special gun.
 In fact, great care is taken to tell the audience that the gun is fairly unique and that Laura has the matching one.
 Rick also has a very particular gun he likes to use.